The SleepWISE Study

 The SleepWISE study aims to identify what factors are associated with sleep problems in children with neurodevelopmental conditions.
 This is the first step in identifying what support families need to improve their child's sleep.

-What does this study involve?
+What does the study involve?

 To understand what predicts sleep patterns in children with neurodevelopmental conditions, we need to study sleep and other factors across time.